xforeverjlx/mcsa/README.md

 - Download latest Median Grades List from Reddit (walled by 2FA so can't automate) and rename to CornellMedianGrades.csv
 - Change urls.json in "webscrapers" folder

-- Delete .sqlite database and everything in the "migrations" folder except init
+- Delete .sqlite database and everything in the "courses/migrations" folder except init

 - Run all python files in the folder
 - Run python manage.py makemigrations